 In addition, flamingos can live just fine in both freshwater and saltwater.
 Sometimes the water can be twice as salty as the ocean!
-However, flamingos have a gland that filters the salt out of the water, and they often rinse off in freshwater afterwards.
+However, flamingos have a gland that filters the salt out of the water, and they often rinse off in freshwater afterward.

 Flamingos can even survive in corrosive “soda” lakes.
 Soda lakes are extremely alkaline and have large amounts of carbonate salts.
-Only certain types of bacteria and fish can live in these areas, because the water’s chemical composition will burn most animals.
+Only certain types of bacteria and fish can live in these areas because the water’s chemical composition will burn most animals.
 However, somehow flamingos make it work.
 Many flamingos enjoy these habitats because they keep potential predators away, allowing them to eat in peace.

 6. Flamingos Have Very Tall Ankles and Can Sleep on One Leg

 Scientists are not exactly sure why, but flamingos often stand on only one foot, keeping the other foot tucked under their bodies.
 It looks like their knee is bent backwards at a strange angle.
 However, the joint that is bending is not a knee at all—it is actually the flamingo’s ankle!
 Their knees are much higher up on their legs, close to their bodies.
 They are hard to see because they are often covered by their feathers.